Quark & Buttermilk

 For a firmer cheese try placing the bag between two cheese boards, after it has drained for 12 hours.
 The weight of the boards alone will press some additional whey from the cheese.
 How long you press the cheese between the boards, and whether you use a small weight on top of the board, will be determined by your personal taste in regards to the texture you are trying to create.

-This cheese can also be made in stainless steel pot.
+This cheese can also be made in a stainless steel pot.

 Recipe © 2013 Green Living Australia